What Is Involuntary Commitment In Texas?

 It must state whether the application is for temporary or extended mental health services.
 For extended inpatient services, it must state that the person has received court-ordered inpatient services for at least 60 consecutive days in the preceding 12 months.

-The application must contain specific information, including the proposed patient’s name, address, county of residence, a statement that they are mentally ill and meet the criteria for court-ordered services, and whether they are charged with a criminal offense.
+The application must include specific information, such as the proposed patient’s name, address, county of residence, a statement indicating their mental illness and meeting the criteria for court-ordered services, and whether they face criminal charges.

 Criteria for Commitment

-The proposed patient is believed to be a person with mental illness and meets the criteria outlined in Sections 574.034, 574.0345, 574.035, or 574.0355 for court-ordered mental health services.
-These sections detail the specific conditions and circumstances under which a person can be committed, but they are not provided in the current data.
+We believe the proposed patient has a mental illness and fulfills the criteria outlined in Sections 574.034, 574.0345, 574.035, or 574.0355 for court-ordered mental health services.
+These sections specify the particular conditions and circumstances that warrant commitment, but the current data does not provide them.

 Appointment and Duties of Attorney (Sec.
 574.003 & 574.004)

-The judge must appoint an attorney to represent the proposed patient within 24 hours after the application is filed if they don’t have one.
+The judge appoints an attorney to represent the proposed patient within 24 hours after filing the application if they don’t already have one.

 The attorney has several duties, including interviewing the proposed patient, discussing the law and facts of the case, reviewing the application and medical records, and advocating for the patient’s rights and wishes.